Merry Anders

-Merry Anders (born Mary Helen Anderson; May 22, 1934 – October 28, 2012) was an American actress and model who appeared in a number of television programs and films from the 1950s until her retirement from the screen in 1972.
+Merry Anders (born Mary Helen Anderson; May 22, 1934 – October 28, 2012) was an American actress who appeared in a number of television programs and films from the 1950s until her retirement from the screen in 1972.

 Early life

 Anders was born in Chicago in 1934, the only child of Charles, a contractor, and Helen Anderson.
 Anders was of German, Irish and Swedish descent.
 In 1949, Anders and her mother visited Los Angeles for two weeks.
 They decided to remain in Los Angeles permanently while Charles Anderson remained in Chicago.
 While she was a student at John Burroughs Middle School, Anders met former actress Rita Leroy who encouraged her to begin a modeling career.
 While working as a junior model, Anders began studying acting at the Ben Bard Playhouse.
 It was there that a talent scout from 20th Century Fox spotted her and signed her to a film contract in 1951.